RafaelAdao/javascript30/README.md

 # javascript30
-Repository for the resolutions of the javascript30.com challenge
+Repository for the resolutions of the [javascript30](https://javascript30.com) link challenge.